MailTape/MailTape-v1/_posts/2017-10-08-maud-geffray.md

 _Maud Geffray_ : **"**Tragic romance, some of my friends wouldn’t share my pleasure, but that’s a real personal one.**"**

 ## Casual Gabberz — Inutile de fuir (la compilation)
 _Maud Geffray_ : **"**Crescendo.
-Casual Gabberz's compilation is perfect to give me power for the rest of the day.**"**
+[Casual Gabberz's compilation](https://soundcloud.com/casualgabberz/sets/inutile-de-fuir-casual-gabberz-va) is perfect to give me power for the rest of the day.**"**

-_Louise_ :  **"**The compilation is made of 51 bombers tracks, I couldn't fit them all in this tape, so I chose the first track : Evil Grace — Bim Bim.
+_Louise_ :  **"**The compilation is made of 51 banger tracks, I couldn't fit them all in this tape, so I chose the first track : Evil Grace — Bim Bim.
 If you liked this track, please go check out [the whole tape](https://soundcloud.com/casualgabberz/sets/inutile-de-fuir-casual-gabberz-va)!**"**

 # MailTape's selection